Health Encyclopedia

 • Medicines, or a recent change in medicines.
 Medicines that can cause fainting include blood pressure or heart medicines.

-Remember, even minor causes can become serious if you fall and injure yourself, or are driving.
+Even minor causes can become serious if you fall and injure yourself or you are driving.
 You may need more tests.
-It's very important that you follow up with your doctor as advised.
+It's very important that you follow up with your health care provider as advised.

 Home care